Drusciliana/ASCII-Joy/README.md

 ****** Almavivaconte, and Thorny for answering any questions that I had.
 ****** Vicrelant for the use of the monster data tables from his addon.

+* 1.5.1 Changes:
+- Added limit points to XP bar, will toggle between the two.
+- Think I fixed Alliance Windows (said that before though).
+- Changed color for Monster health that isn't claimed.
+- Still working on catching Pet debuffs (getting a little better).
+- Little more optimization, maybe get a frame or two back.
+-
 * 1.5.0 Comparisons to 1.4.0:
      - Added ability to track who the mob has aggro on in the Monster Window (small delay on it) (need "mon-info" and "aggro" toggled).
      - Added ability to watch if the targetting monster is casting or using a skiil (need "mon-info" toggled).